 European Golden Visas, often referred to as residency by investment programs, allow investors from all over the world to obtain residency rights in that specific country.
-These lucrative programs require an upfront investment and a thorough application process, but when approved, investors can enjoy a long list of benefits from obtaining a European golden visa.REQUEST A FREE CONSULTATION
+These lucrative programs require an upfront investment and a thorough application process, but when approved, investors can enjoy a long list of benefits from obtaining a European golden visa.REQUEST A CONSULTATION

 Keep in mind that residency by investment programs differ from citizenship by investment programs.
 While citizenship programs offer an immediate path to citizenship in a second country for each applicant, golden visa programs do not.
 There are still viable paths to citizenship available, but the process is a bit more complex than in citizenship programs.
 Nonetheless, golden visas still come with the right to visit, live, work, study, and retire in the European Union.